It's a trend you're probably already aware of: people all over the world are spending more and more time indoors.

 In a world where we're able to keep track of so many things, often right from our smartphone and/or smartwatch, it only makes sense to also keep an eye on how what comes into your home affects your family's health.
 And speaking of that smartphone and those skylights: most VELUX Skylights are now compatible with VELUX Active with NETATMO, a new app that connects to smart sensors to monitor and adjust the temperature, humidity, and CO2 levels in your home.

-So maybe skylights aren't required to thrive as part of the Indoor Generation, but they sure do make it easier!
+So maybe skylights aren't required to thrive while indoors, but they sure do make it easier!
 Skylights bring the very best of the outdoors inside, greatly improving the quality of the light and air we take in most.